syxanash/joshua_bot/SPIONCINO.md

 ## Macscan

 Out of the box Spioncino folder will contain a plugin called `/macscan`.
 This plugin lists the devices connected to the network the bot is running from.
-It uses the tool `arp-scan` in order to perform the scan.
+It uses the tool `arp-scan` in order to perform the scan of the subnet.
 You can also specify a file which contains a list of aliases for each address.
 The file should be in the following format:
 ```
 [
     {